Last Updated on February 11, 2023

 We get it, they are super cute, but pets are a lifelong commitment.
 If you’re unable to care for them properly, they might end up at the shelter.

 Their litter size can get quite large – up to 14 puppies.
-The average litter is half that size, but sometimes there’s only 2 in a litter.
+The average litter is half that size, but sometimes there are only 2 in a litter.

 Spend Time Searching for the Right Breeder